elunna/nerfhack-changelog/README.md

 * mummy wrappings always generate rotted
 * orcish equipment is usually generates rusty and/or corroded
 * dwarven items frequently spawn as fixed.
+* The ring of levitation is a valid starting ring.

 ### Weapon changes
 * Any slashing or piercing weapons can now be poisoned (SLASHEM)
 * All short swords get +1 to-hit (from DynaHack)
 * Reduced probability of long swords generating (K-Mod)
 * Wielded polearms grant +2AC
 * **Spears** at expert skill can skewer through enemies, allowing you to hit the enemy directly behind the target.
 Peacefuls are prevents from being hit unless the spear is cursed.
+We also won't auto-skewer the spot unless it is visible.
+Skewering doesn't trigger most passive attacks unless it's a passive electrifying attack and you attack with a metal spear.
 * **Spetums** can skewer up to 3 monsters when used in melee while riding a steed
 * **Ranseurs** can disarm monsters or the player when pounded or used in melee while riding a steed.
 * **Bardiches** have a 1 in 100 chance of beheading monsters (or the player)